daliborgogic/actions/rsync/README.md

-# SSH for GitHub Actions
+# rsync

-Run a thing on your server.
+This GitHub Action deploys *everything* in `GITHUB_WORKSPACE` to a folder on a server via rsync over ssh.

 This action will run the provided argument as a command on your $HOST via SSH.